-Top Banks in Turkey
+Overview of Banks in Turkey

 The Central Bank of the Republic of Turkey sets the monetary and exchange policies in the country.
 It also oversees the financial institutions and banks in Turkey.
-The Turkish central bank was founded in 1930 as a joint stock company.
+The Turkish central bank was founded in 1930 as a joint-stock company.

 The main responsibilities of Turkey’s central bank include:

 Established in 1863, Ziraat Bank is a state-owned bank.
 It provides various banking products and services to retail, small and medium-sized enterprises, and corporate customers in Turkey and other countries.

-With around 24,374 employees, it is headquartered in Ankara.

-As of December 31, 2016, the bank managed 1,814 branches.
-It is present in 19 countries with focus on individuals and real estate.
+With around 27,149 employees, the bank is headquartered in Ankara.
+It manages 1,752 branches and 7,278 ATMs.
+It is present in 19 countries with a focus on individuals and real estate.

 Founded in 1924, Isbank is the first public bank established by the Turkish Republic.
 The bank offers corporate and commercial banking services, and other banking services to large corporations, SMEs, and other trading companies.
-It also provides retail banking services, and other banking services; private banking services comprising various financial and cash management related services; and Internet and mobile banking services.
+It also provides retail banking services and other banking services, private banking services comprising various financial and cash management related services, and Internet and mobile banking services.

 Headquartered in Istanbul, Garanti Bank was incorporated in 1946.
 The bank offers various financial products and services such as personal banking, SME banking, and commercial/corporate banking products and services.

-The bank manages a network of approximately 935 branches in Turkey and one overseas branch, as well as 4,348 ATMs, four call centers, and 544 thousand POS terminals.
+The bank manages a network of approximately 835 branches in Turkey and one overseas branch, as well as 4,535 ATMs, four call centers, and 544 thousand POS terminals.

 Established in 1954, Vakifbank provides corporate, commercial, small business, retail, and investment banking services in Turkey and other countries.
 With around 15,700 employees, the bank is headquartered in Istanbul.

 Denizbank Anonim Sirketi was established in 1938.
 The bank comprises three segments: Wholesale Banking, Retail Banking, and Treasury and Investment Banking.
 It employs over 14,100 individuals.

 To break into investment banking, there are several important things to focus on.
 These include networking, resume, experience, and financial modeling skills.
-To learn more, explore our interactive career map….
-For banking careers, you will gain a significant edge over the competition with our financial modeling courses.
+To learn more, explore our interactive career map: For banking careers, you will gain a significant edge over the competition with our financial modeling courses.

-This has been a guide to the top banks in Turkey.
+This has been CFI’s guide to the top banks in Turkey.
 For anyone looking for a career in banking, this list is a great place to start your networking.
 Please also see these additional resources: